Built Heritage Investment Scheme 2018

 - Relevant professional fees incurred for the portion of works funded: surveys and method statements, on site supervision and monitoring, reasonable travel and subsistence costs and sign-off on project.

-Successful applicants are permitted to blend their grant allocation with other schemes, such as the Dept of the Environment's thatching grant, Structures at Risk Fund, SEAI grant, Heritage Council Heritage Management Scheme, however the sum of all of these grants may not exceed 50% of the project cost.
+Successful applicants are allowed to blend their grant allocation with other schemes, such as the Dept of the Environment's thatching grant, Structures at Risk Fund, SEAI grantetc., however, the sum of all of these grants cannot exceed 50% of the project cost.

-- The guidance circular explaining the grant may be downloaded here.
+- The guidance circular explaining the grant may be downloaded by clicking on this link.
+Tá leagan Gaeilge ar fáil anseo.

-- The Longford application form may be downloaded either as a PDF or in MS Word.
+- The Longford application form, in English, may be downloaded either as a PDF or a typeable version in Word (.docx).
+Tá leagan Gaeilge ar fáil anseo.

 HOW TO APPLY: